-for $\psi\in \mathcal{H}$, $f\in C^\infty(M)$ and a vector field $X$.
+for $\psi\in L^2(M)$, $f\in C^\infty(M)$ and a vector field $X$.
 We use the coordinate formula for the standard differentiation of a function in the direction of a vector field.
 We use $\rho$ explicitly to avoid confusion with powers of $\lambda$.
-We extend this to time dependent wave function $\psi(s)\in \mathcal{H}$ for some external `time' parameter $s$ i.e.\ $\psi\in E=L^2(M) \tens C^\infty(\R)$.
-More precisely, we mean by this smooth $\mathcal{H}$-valued functions on $\R$, but the tensor notation is rather more convenient for the description of the algebraic side of the constructions, so we retain this.
-We also do not discuss here the completion of $E$ to a Hilbert bimodule.
-We next fix a Hermitian operator $\rh$ acting a suitable domain of $L^2(M)$ as our Hamiltonian and presented as the image in the Schr\"odinger representation of an element $\ch\in \CD(M)$.
+We extend this to time dependent wave function $\psi(s)\in L^2(M)$ for some external `time' parameter $s$ i.e.\ $\psi\in E=L^2(M) \bar\tens C^\infty(\R)$, where the overline is to remind us that we do not mean here the algebraic tensor product.
+Although one could make a completed tensor product to make $E$ a Hilbert module, what we mean more precisely by this in the present context is smooth $L^2(M)$-valued functions on $\R$.
+The tensor notation is rather more convenient for the description of the algebraic side of the constructions, so we retain this as a notational device.
+We next fix a Hermitian operator $\rh$ acting on a suitable domain of $L^2(M)$ as our Hamiltonian and presented as the image in the Schr\"odinger representation of an element $\ch\in \CD(M)$.

 We now recap how this data, familiar from quantum mechanics (but we will also apply it to $M$ spacetime) relates to quantum geodesics flows on an algebra $A$.
 We recall \cite{BegMa} that a {\em right $A-B$ bimodule connection} means an $A-B$ bimodule $E$ (so one can multiply elements of $E$ by elements of $A$ from the left and of $B$ from the right) and linear maps